Massage Envy Releases NEW Localized Study on the Emotional Tolls of Acne in Conjunction with Launch of Clear Skin Facial Series Powered by Proactiv

 The survey revealed that three-in-five acne sufferers are unsure whether their skincare regimens are effective, and they also feel they have been less successful in managing their acne so far, with 40 percent of respondents claiming they have been only slightly successful or not successful at all.

-Dallasites who took to the survey appeared to be more skincare savvy and are more likely than the general population to care for their skin with specialty products.
-More than half of respondents in Dallas reported they use specialty soaps, more than a third use sunscreen, and a quarter use an exfoliant.
-Yet over half (52%) of Dallasites who took the survey still agree that addressing skin issues is best done by professionals.
+Compared to the general market, Phoenicians who were surveyed are more confident than most in their understanding of skincare.
+Sixty-two percent of respondents in Phoenix believe they use the right type of products for their skin.
+Additionally, more than half of Phoenix respondents use a specialty face soap, nearly half apply lotion, and a nearly a quarter use a non-abrasive exfoliant.
+Even still, nearly half (47%) of Phoenicians that took the survey still agree that addressing skin issues is best done by professionals.

 Additionally, two-thirds (64%) of acne sufferers taking the survey believe that skin issues are best addressed by a professional and most (62%) feel they need professional guidance.